semasuka/blog/README.md

 # Machine Intelligence Blog (MIB)

 Machine Intelligence Blog (MIB) is your companion blog to get you up and running with machine learning and data science.
-On this blog, I will cover topics in the machine learning field ranging from maths, programming, algorithm optimization with also data analysis.
+On this blog, I will cover topics in the machine learning field ranging from maths, programming, algorithm optimization and data analysis.

 ## Getting Started